bellatria/site/README.md

 If you are a member of Bellatrix Hadar (The ThickAether system) and are seeking instructions on how to publish a post, first try asking internally.
-Bella, Kanica, and Vrantis are the ones most likely to know.
-If they do not, are unavailble, or you *are* one of those listed and have lost access to the relevant information, see the [PROCEDURES.md](./PROCEDURES.md) file for instructions.
+Bella, Kanica, and Vantar are the ones most likely to know.
+If they do not, are unavailable, or you *are* one of those listed and have lost access to the relevant information, see the [PROCEDURES.md](./PROCEDURES.md) file for instructions.